AlexDengUofT/academic_homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently working as a postdoctoral fellow at the [Mobility Network](https://www.mobilitynetwork.utoronto.ca/), *Department of Civil and Mineral Engineering, University of Toronto*.
-I got my Bachelor's in Traffic Engineering at *Beijing Jiaotong University* (北京交通大学) in 2018 and my PhD in Transportation Engineering at *Tongji University* (同济大学) in 2024.
+Guided by Professor Eric Miller, I am a postdoctoral fellow at the [Mobility Network](https://www.mobilitynetwork.utoronto.ca/), *Department of Civil and Mineral Engineering, University of Toronto*.
+I earned my Bachelor's in Traffic Engineering from *Beijing Jiaotong University* (北京交通大学) in 2018 and my PhD in Transportation Engineering from *Tongji University* (同济大学) in 2024.
+Between 2022 and 2023, I also served as a visiting scholar at the *University of Waterloo*, supervised by Professors [Liping Fu](https://uwaterloo.ca/civil-environmental-engineering/profile/lfu) and [Chris Bachmann](https://uwaterloo.ca/civil-environmental-engineering/profile/c2bachma).

+My doctoral dissertation developed a mathematical model that minimizes the social cost of locating distribution centers while simultaneously assigning freight tours.
+My research was conducted under the supervision of Prof. Holguin-Veras.